 - Use price-monitoring tools.
 Let automated price trackers do the hard work for you.
 Many websites source ticket costs from multiple airlines and allow you to set alerts for low fares to and from specific locations and even for specific dates.
 Just make sure you open the emails flagging price moves as soon as they come in so you can snag a deal when it hits.

 - Keep an eye on prices after you buy.
-Many airlines have policies honoring cheaper fares you might find shortly after purchasing.
+Many airlines have policies honoring cheaper fares they might offer shortly after you've purchased your ticket.
 Before you book with a particular airline, investigate any rules they have about price adjustments.
-You might be able to get a refund or a travel credit if you come across a cheaper ticket and report it through the proper channels.
-Look into what price protection your credit card might offer too.
+You might be able to get a refund or a travel credit if you notice the airline is offering a lower fare than what you paid and you report it to them through the proper channels.
+Find out what price protection your credit card might offer too.